Mandatory Annual Training

 POLICY:

-It is the policy of our Agency to respond to and investigate each and every complaint/concern presented by a Client/family member with all complaints reviewed quarterly.
+It is the policy of Milestone Home Care LLC to respond to and investigate each and every complaint/concern presented by a Client/family member with all complaints reviewed quarterly.

 PROCEDURE: